 Allied Health Students Assn. - gives students in the area of Allied Health a chance to meet, form new friendships, and learn more about the fields of Allied Health.
-Sponsor - Jane Floyd (Shelton) Meets: First Monday each month at 1:00 p.m.
+Sponsor - Grant Wilson, 306-2950 (Shelton) Meets: TBA

 BACCHUS/S.A.D.D. - A national award-winning, creative drug prevention education program.
 This student-led group utilizes the peer approach in a fun and exciting way to combat the major killer of teenagers and young adults due to alcohol-related car crashes and failure to wear seat belts.
-Sponsor - TBA.
-Meets: First and third Monday at 12:30 p.m., Chasteen Student Center.
+Sponsor - Kelly Hovater.
+Meets: TBA, Chasteen Student Center.

 Black Students' Alliance Club - A one-of-a-kind group open to all students who want to get to know other students, talk about/plan activities, resolve questions or issues pertaining to Black students, respond to campus and community concerns, and enjoy college life together.
 Sponsor - Dr. Izora Harrison (306-2635), Chasteen Student Center, room 223.
-Meets: Wednesdays, 12:30 p.m., Chasteen Student Center.
+Meets: TBA.

 Campus Ministries - Helps students increase their Christian faith, witness, and have fellowship with other Christians.
 Sponsor - Jerry Armor (306-2746).
 Campus minister, Virginia Alexander.
-Meets: Every Wednesday at 11:30 a.m. and 12:30 p.m., Chasteen Student Center.
+Meets: Every Wednesday at 11:00 a.m., 12:00 noon, and 1:00 p.m., Chasteen Student Center.

 The Centurions - The purpose is to assist individuals with disabilities as they gain access to all programs and facilities at Calhoun Community College; to increase awareness of the needs of individuals with disabilities; and to provide a support system for students with disabling conditions.
 Members do not have to have a disability to be a member.
-Sponsor - ADA Counselor and Dawn Gillespie (306-2630).
-Meeting times and dates to TBA.
+Sponsor - Randy Engle (306-2768).
+Meeting times and dates: TBA.

 Criminal Justice Club - This club is primarily for students who are majoring in one of the Criminal Justice degrees, but is open to anyone who is interested in the field.
 The meetings often have guest speakers from Criminal Justice agencies.
 Refreshments and a meal are occasionally provided.
 The club annually sponsors a needy family at Christmas, has one major fund-raising event each year, participates in Spring Fest, and has an annual banquet in the Spring.
-There are usually one or two club-sponsored trips each year.
+There are usually one or two clubsponsored trips each year.
 Sponsor - Dr. Jerry Armor (306-2746), Harris Hall, room 246.
-Meets: Once a month - usually Friday at 12:20 p.m.
+Meets: TBA.

 Dental Assistants Club - promotes education of dental assistant students, improves and sustains the profession, and advances the dental profession and the improvement of dental health.
-Sponsor - Pat Stueck (S219).
-Meets: First Monday each month at 2:30 p.m.
+Sponsor - Pat Stueck, 306-2812 (S219).
+Meets: TBA.

 Drama Club - auxiliary to theatre program whose purpose is to foster student interest in theatre arts by attendance at off-campus theatre performances.
-Sponsor - William Godsey (HH) Meets: Wednesdays at 1:00 p.m., Fine Arts, room 144.
+Sponsor - William Godsey, 306-2701, e-mail: wmg@calhoun.cc.al.us, (HH) Meets: TBA.